microsoft/BladeMonRT/README.md

 [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## Run and Test
+To run the main use:
+cd BladeMonRT
+go run .

+To run all tests use:
+cd BladeMonRT
+go test ./...

+To create a mock use:
+the mockgen command described here https://github.com/golang/mock
+    Example:
+    cd BladeMonRT
+    mockgen -source="./nodes/node.go" -destination="./nodes/mock_node.go" -package="nodes"